indcrypto3-tech/webserver_vendor/structure_server.md

 ## Work Type Endpoints

-### 6. Get Available Work Types
+### 6. Get Available Service Categories

-**Purpose:** Retrieve the master list of available work types for vendors to choose from.
+**Purpose:** Retrieve the master list of available service categories for vendors to choose from.

 **Endpoint:** `GET /api/work-types`